aubrcart224/inventory_management/README.md

 Goal of this app is to make a database using firebase.
 That is all thank you.

+### STILL A WORK IN PROGRESS UPDATES WILL ROLEOUT DONT WORRY

 ## Getting Started

 First, run the development server: